 K-9 Best Management Practice - Teshekpuk Lake Caribou Movement Corridor this best management practice only applies to the lands in the former corridor north of the Kogru River in Ts.
 14-15 N., R. 2 W., U.M.
-Objective: Minimize disturbance and hindrance of caribou, or alteration of caribou movements (that are essential for all season use, including calving and rearing, insect-relief, and migration) in the area extending from the eastern shore of Teshekpuk Lake eastward to the Kogru River.

 Note: None of the area is available for oil and gas leasing or exploratory drilling.
 Therefore, K-9 will apply as a best management practice.
 All of the former movement corridor northwest of Teshekpuk Lake and all but the eastern-most part of the other corridor that lies north of the Kogru River are within an area prohibiting new non-subsistence infrastructure.
 Therefore,